tabareCapitan/tabarecapitan.github.io/docs/research/index.md

 {: .text-center }

 ---
-I use a few symbols to represent links to
+In these sections,  use a few symbols to represent links to...

 - 📄 PDF
 - 🔗 journal article